Consultation on health and wellbeing in County Durham

 Have your say

-The final version of the strategy will be taken to the Health and Wellbeing Board on 11 March 2020.
-It will go to our Cabinet on 13 May 2020.
+The final version of the strategy will be taken to the Health and Wellbeing Board on 18 March 2021 and it will then go to our Cabinet for final approval.

 - County Durham Partnership